Quasi-normal modes and absorption section from regular black holes immersed in perfect fluid dark matter: Massless scalar, electromagnetic and gravitational perturbations

 The analysis of quasi-normal modes frequencies in black holes serves as a powerful tool for probing both the intrinsic properties of the black hole and the nature of its possible emissions.
 When the black hole exhibits radial symmetry, the eigenvalue problem associated with quasi-normal modes takes a form analogous to the Schr\"odinger equation.
-In this section, we provide a brief overview of the behavior of scalar and electromagnetic perturbations around the BHs immersed in perfect fluid dark matter.
+In this section, we provide a brief overview of the behavior of scalar, electromagnetic and gravitational perturbations around the BHs immersed in PFDM.

 The Klein-Gordon equation for a massless scalar field in curved space-time is given by

 By using the ansatz for the scalar field $\psi$

 Introducing (\ref{ec.ant}) in (\ref{ec.kg}), we obtain the following Schr\"odinger-type equation